 Rory’s inventiveness and playfulness are a joy.
 Take ‘Bought And Sold’ for example, a chunk of boogie that Quo might have chugged away at merrily in a straight line for several minutes.
 But in Rory’s hands it takes off in fresh directions like a kite in a stiff breeze.
 McAvoy and De’Ath put the hammer down at one point, but Rory’s playing remains relaxed, like a genius footballer who always seems to have more time than anyone else, before they take it down into a great ‘pizzicato’ passage and then one of his trademark guitar/voice harmonising segments.
 Your jaw will drop at similar excursions on a regular basis.

-Rory was doing ‘unplugged’ segments before the word had even been thought of, and here he straps on his acoustic for ‘Out On The Western Plain’, which sounds like it must have been around forever.
+Rory was doing ‘unplugged’ segments before the term had even been coined, and here he straps on his acoustic for ‘Out On The Western Plain’, which sounds like it must have been around forever.
 I’d normally run for the hills in response to ragtime guitar, but Rory makes it work on ‘Barley & Grape Rag’ because he finds the earthiness and fun in it, whereas to my ears most exponents just sound twee.
 ‘Too Much Alcohol’ is a raucous slide affair, on a resonator methinks.
 Then there’s long-standing favourite ‘Going To My Hometown’ on which the rest of the band gradually reappear.
 I mean, where the hell did he get this from?
 He barks away enthusiastically over rattling mandolin, while the audience claps along in anticipation of the stomping beat, and Lou Martin adds a fun piano solo, combining to create a classic that’s a one-off if ever there was one.

 The energy levels are staggering, notably on ‘I Take What I Want’, a Sam and Dave soul hit that gets shaken’n’stirred and turned inside out and upside down, with chords flying around like shards of metal and needle sharp lead playing, some Celtic leanings, and a mind-boggling second solo.
 I’m listening to it again as I type, and I’m breathless.